rafae2k/uber-clone/README.md

 ### Features

-- You can search for places using the Google Places API and see the details of the place.
+- You can search for places using the Google Places API and see the place details.

-- You can also see the route between the two places.
+- You can also see the route drawed in the map between the origin and destination selected.

 - You are able to see the approximate time of arrival and estimated cost of the trip.